Grayscale image of a robotic arm in a clean, modern environment.

 • Clinical understanding: With their experience and expertise, human reviewers can spot nuances in physician notes, differentiate between relevant and irrelevant information, and understand context in a way machines sometimes miss.
 They can simplify the specialty and physician-specific medical jargon for you.

-• Legal relevance: Reviewers can relate aspects like causation, disability, or impairment, that are particularly relevant for IMEs and QMEs in the legal context.
+• Legal relevance: Reviewers can relate to aspects like causation, disability, or impairment, that are particularly relevant for IMEs and QMEs in the legal context.

 • Customization: Every case is unique.
 Human-prepared summaries can be tailored to your evaluation preferences or the case’s requirements.